SumUp: Foundation and early years

 In April 2016, SumUp announced it would merge with competitor Payleven, a Berlin-based mobile payments provider by Rocket Internet.

 In February 2019, SumUp announced its acquisition of the eCommerce platform, Shoplo.

 SumUp also acquired Debitoor, a Danish company.
 Debitoor is an invoicing software for freelancers and SMEs.

 In November 2020, SumUp acquired the London-based POS software provider Goodtill, followed by Paris-based Tiller in February 2021, to strengthen its position in the restaurant and hospitality sector.

 In February 2021, SumUp further acquired the Lithuanian core banking system provider Paysolut, after a two-years long business partnership between the two companies.

 In October 2021, SumUp acquired the California-based customer loyalty startup Fivestars for $317MM.
 The acquisition allowed SumUp to expand its services to over 70 million consumers and 12,000 businesses in the US and expand its product offering for the end consumer.

-Recent History
+2021 - present

 In March 2021, SumUp raised $895M in debt to double down on its B2C payments business.

-In April 2021, The Zoological Society of London (the international conservation charity behind London and Whipsnade Zoos) Partnered With SumUp to enable contactless fundraising at their sites.

-In November 2021, SumUp announced it would be joining the 1% for the Planet coalition, and pledged to donate 1% of the annual Net Payment Revenue generated by SumUp Solo devices towards non-profits and businesses that offer impactful, long-term solutions to the ongoing environmental crisis.

 Following acquisitions and global expansion, SumUp now has almost 3,000 staff, spread across 23 locations, as of January 2022.
 In June 2022, the company was valued at around €8 billion in a €590 million funding round and has since become one of Europe's most valuable fintechs.

+In May 2024, SumUp secured €1.5 Billion in funding led by Goldman Sachs to expand its global operations.